TheDonKane/ValueAtRisk-Model-Equities/README.md

 # ValueAtRisk-Model-Equities
- VaR model for Equity portfolio
+ VaR model for Equity portfolio consisting of GOOG, MSFT and AAPL.

 Output: